zimwick/Palo-Alto-Chromebook-Identity/README.md

 Credits:

-This extension was created by Zimwick (https://github.com/zimwick), an IT professional with extensive experience in managing identity in a Chromebook environment.
+This extension was created by Zimwick (https://github.com/zimwick), an IT professional with experience in managing identity in a Chromebook environment.
 Zimwick created this extension to address a common need in the IT industry and has generously made it available on GitHub for others to use and modify.

 License: